Geometry underlies the mechanical stiffening and softening of an indented floating film: Introduction

+Here we study the indentation of a polymer film on a liquid bath [Fig.~\ref{fig:1}a,b] using experiments and simulations spanning four decades in indentation depth, and theory that addresses small and large deflections.
+This model system shows a remarkably rich response under continual loading---it first stiffens (\textit{i.e.}, $F/\delta$ increases) and then subsequently softens [Fig.~\ref{fig:1}c].
+Whereas stiffening was predicted by a recent detailed theoretical study \cite{Vella18}, softening occurs at large slopes where a direct analysis of the F\"oppl--von K\'arm\'an equations is prohibitive.
+We harness a simple geometric model that treats the sheet as inextensible but with zero bending cost \cite{Paulsen15}, which allows us to understand both the force and the film profile at large amplitude.

-Recent interest in the indentation of thin films surrounds the observation that wrinkles significantly modify the stress field in the sheet and the force transmitted to the indenter \cite{Vella15,Vella17,Vella18}, which has practical importance for indentation assays used to measure film properties.
-Fundamental interest has been bolstered by the discovery that in the dual limit of weak applied tension and vanishing bending modulus, a novel wrinkled morphology arises that is nearly isometric to the original undeformed state \cite{Vella15,Vella15b}.
-Experiments on ultrathin polymer films measuring the extent of wrinkles \cite{Vella15}, the vertical profile of the film \cite{Paulsen16}, and the force response \cite{Holmes10} all support this picture.
-Yet, this ``asymptotically isometric mechanics'' comprises just one of the three predicted regimes for the force as a function of indentation depth \cite{Vella15,Vella18}.
-Here we confirm the entire predicted force evolution while demonstrating an additional regime at large amplitude with two surprising features: A force plateau and a limiting interface shape that is independent of the indentation depth.
-We use a geometric model wherein the macroscopic deformations of the sheet are selected that minimize the interfacial and gravitational energies.
-This approach was developed to predict the deformations of a thin sheet wrapping a droplet \cite{Paulsen15}, and it revealed a folding transition governed by geometry rather than mechanics \cite{Paulsen17}.
-We show that this geometric model can also predict forces, opening the way to understanding the large-amplitude mechanical response of interfacial films in general settings.
+Particular interest in the indentation of thin films surrounds the observation that wrinkles significantly modify the stress field in the sheet and the force transmitted to the indenter \cite{Vella15,Vella17,Vella18}, which has practical importance for indentation assays used to measure film properties.
+Fundamental interest is bolstered by the recent discovery of a novel wrinkled morphology that is nearly isometric to the original undeformed state \cite{Vella15,Vella15b}.
+Such ``asymptotically isometric mechanics'' arises in the dual limit of weak applied tension and vanishing bending modulus.
+Experiments on ultrathin polymer films measuring the extent of wrinkles \cite{Vella15}, the vertical profile of the film \cite{Paulsen16}, and the force response \cite{Holmes10} support this picture.
+Yet, apart from this particular regime, direct measurements of forces in wrinkled interfacial films are scarce.
+Here we confirm the entire predicted force evolution for an indented floating film \cite{Vella15,Vella18}, and we demonstrate an additional regime at large amplitude with two surprising features: A force plateau and a limiting interface shape that is independent of the indentation depth.
+Our results establish the maximal load-bearing capacity of a floating film under point loading, and our theoretical approach for small and large deflections can readily be adapted to different geometries and loading conditions.
+We close by highlighting analogous behaviors that arise from similar mechanisms in model fiber networks, due to a separation of energy scales between bending and stretching deformations that favors nearly-isometric wrinkled deformations in a sheet and the buckling of individual fibers in a network.